Eastpointe Sues DHHS, Former Sec. Brajer, Nash County, and Trillium Claiming Conspiracy! (What It Means for Providers)

 “Winter is coming.”

-Posted on June 13, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Remedies, Alliance, Appeal Rights, Behavioral health, CenterPoint, DHHS, EastPointe, General Assembly, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Local Management Entity, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, North Carolina, Preliminary Injunctions, Roy Cooper, Suspension of Medicaid Payments, Taxes, Termination of Medicaid Contract, Trillium, TRO and tagged 1915 b/c Waiver, Behavioral health, Behavioral Health Care Providers, Catchment area, Closed Network, Department of Health and Human Services, EastPOinte, Eastpointe lawsuit, General Assembly, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Mental health, Mental Health Services, Mental Illness, Nash County, North Carolina, North Carolina Department of Health and Human Services, North Carolina mental health, Preliminary Injunction, Richard Brajer, Trillium.
+Posted on June 13, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Remedies, Alliance, Appeal Rights, Behavioral health, CenterPoint, EastPointe, General Assembly, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Local Management Entity, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, North Carolina, Preliminary Injunctions, Roy Cooper, Suspension of Medicaid Payments, Taxes, Termination of Medicaid Contract, Trillium, TRO and tagged 1915 b/c Waiver, Behavioral health, Behavioral Health Care Providers, Catchment area, Closed Network, Department of Health and Human Services, EastPOinte, Eastpointe lawsuit, General Assembly, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Mental health, Mental Health Services, Mental Illness, Nash County, North Carolina, North Carolina Department of Health and Human Services, North Carolina mental health, Preliminary Injunction, Richard Brajer, Trillium.
 Bookmark the permalink.
 1 Comment.